 Jim’s work on health care, working families and poverty is motivated in part by his concern for the health and well-being of America’s older population.
 He understands seniors’ concerns about living well as they age, as well as seeing their children and grandchildren prosper.
 Many of the issues that affect seniors come before the House Committee on Ways and Means, and Jim’s leadership on this Committee allows him to advocate for older Americans.
 Jim has focused on a number of specific priorities for seniors – not only in Seattle but across the U.S.

-Jim believes that Social Security is one of America’s most important and effective social programs.
+Jim understands that Social Security is one of America’s most popular and effective programs.
 Social Security dramatically reduces senior hardship and uncertainty.
 Given that two-thirds of older Americans rely on Social Security for at least half of their income, Jim has worked to ensure that benefits are adequate and that the program remains financially sound, and he has strongly opposed attempts to cut or privatize this vital program.
-He was instrumental in securing a one-time $250 economic recovery payment for retirees and disabled veterans in the 2009 Stimulus law, which aided households during the recession and helped offset the loss in retirement savings that so many experienced.
-Jim has also co-sponsored legislation that would eliminate the “earnings cap” on payroll taxes so that high-income earners pay their fair share to keep Social Security on solid financial footing for the next 75 years.
+He was instrumental in securing a one-time $250 supplement payment for Social Security recipients in 2009, which aided households during the recession and helped offset the loss in retirement savings that many experienced.
+In Washington State, more than 1 million recipients received a total of $263 million in extra benefits.
+He co-sponsored legislation that would eliminate the “earnings cap” on payroll taxes (H.R.
+539) so that high-income earners pay their fair share to keep Social Security on solid financial footing for the next 75 years.

 Jim strongly supported the 2010 health care reform law, which includes numerous provisions to strengthen Medicare so that it continues to guarantee affordable and high quality health care to seniors and other beneficiaries.
-In prescription drug costs alone, the health-reform law has saved seniors in Washington state over $85 million—an average of $700 for each senior who entered the coverage gap known as the “donut hole.”
-Jim adamantly opposes recent attempts to end this guaranteed coverage and reduce Medicare to a voucher program that would cover only a fraction of health care costs and leave it up to seniors to pay far more out-of-pocket.
+He adamantly opposed recent attempts to end this guaranteed coverage and reduce Medicare to a voucher program that would cover only a fraction of health care costs and leave it up to seniors to pay far more out-of-pocket.

 Experts have long agreed that the “official” measure of poverty, created in the early 1960’s, is badly outdated, especially for understanding senior poverty.
 Based on recommendations from the National Academy of Sciences, Jim introduced legislation – the "Measuring American Poverty Act" – to develop a more accurate measure of poverty.
 His proposal is reflected in the Obama Administration’s creation of a Supplemental Poverty Measure alongside the official measure.
 This new measure indicates that seniors are more likely to be living in poverty than we realized (16 percent, rather than 9 percent according to the official measure) by capturing out-of-pocket health care expenses, which are higher for seniors and reduce their discretionary income.
 Jim's measure was intended to help his colleagues better understand the plight that many seniors face and encourage them to find solutions that help seniors improve their financial standing.